easybuilders/easybuild/docs/Progress_bars.rst

   being processed, and a count of easyconfigs that failed to installed so far (if there are any).
 * The list of already processed easyconfigs, along with the result:
     * ``OK`` (in green) for a successful installation;
-    * ``FAILED`` (in red) a failed installation;
+    * ``FAILED`` (in red) for a failed installation;

 Processed easyconfigs are shown in reversed order: most recently processed easyconfigs are listed first.

-Failing easyconfigs are listed before easyconfigs that were installed successfully, to highlight failing installations.
+If EasyBuild is configured to continue processing easyconfigs when an installation failed (for example when using ``--upload-test-report``), failing easyconfigs are listed before easyconfigs that were installed successfully, to highlight failing installations.

 The status bar is not shown if only a single easyconfig file is being installed, and is hidden automatically as soon as the EasyBuild session finishes.